marwaniiwael18/DEVOPS-Project/README.md

-🚀 DevOps Pipeline – Ski Station Management Project Just wrapped up my DevOps project and I'm thrilled to showcase the CI/CD pipeline in action!
-This project focuses on automating the deployment and monitoring of a Ski Station Management system, with a full end-to-end DevOps setup.
+🚀 End-to-End DevOps Pipeline for Ski Station Management ⛷️ Just wrapped up my DevOps project and I'm thrilled to showcase the CI/CD pipeline in action!
+This project demonstrates the automation of deployment, testing, and monitoring for a Ski Station Management system using a complete DevOps toolchain.

 🔧 Project Overview
-Title: Gestion d'une station de ski (Ski Station Management)
-Backend: Full CRUD system built with Spring Boot
+🎯 Title: Gestion d'une station de ski (Ski Station Management) 🛠️ Backend: Full CRUD system built with Spring Boot

 🔁 CI/CD Pipeline Highlights
-✔️ Code Checkout from GitHub
+✅ Code Checkout from GitHub

-✔️ Maven Build with integrated Unit Testing
+🔨 Maven Build with integrated Unit Testing

-✔️ Code Coverage reports using JaCoCo
+📊 Code Coverage using JaCoCo

-✔️ Static Code Analysis powered by SonarQube
+🧼 Static Code Analysis with SonarQube

-✔️ Docker Image build & push to Nexus and Docker Hub
+🐳 Docker Image build & push to Nexus and Docker Hub

-✔️ Containerized Deployment using Docker Compose
+📦 Containerized Deployment via Docker Compose

-✔️ Monitoring with Prometheus and Grafana
+📈 Monitoring with Prometheus and Grafana

-✔️ Jenkins Notifications for build success/failure
+📬 Jenkins Notifications for success/failure

 🎯 Tools & Tech Stack
 Jenkins